Jared-Caraan/dbt_reviewer/Milestone 2/Jinja, Macros, and Packages/4 - Advanced Jinja and Macros/3 - clean_stale.md

 2. finds objects that are > 1 week old (no longer maintained)
 3. generates automated drop statements
 4. has the ability to execute those drop statements

+Create a new macro under the `macros` folder and name it clean_stale.sql.